napframework/nap-docs/app/manual/01_gettingstarted.md

 To create a new application:

 - Use a terminal to navigate to the `tools` directory, inside the NAP installation root.
-- Run `create_app.bat myapp` (Windows) or  `./create_app myapp` (macOS and Linux)
+- Run `create_app.bat myapp` (Windows) or `./create_app.sh myapp` (macOS and Linux)

 After creation your new application is located at `apps/myapp`.
-This directory contains the application source-code, module, scenes, assets and build instructions.
-The `app.json` file, in the root of the directory, defines how your application is called and which modules it requires:
+This directory contains your source-code, assets and build instructions.
+The `app.json` file in the root of the directory defines various project specific settings, such as: the name of your app , which modules to include and what content to load.

 ```
 {